-The OYB "Nordic Messenger Bag" is ready for action!
+The OYB 7-Way Bag is ready for action!

 This unique bag has 7 ways it can be used or carried.

-Now, these "seconds" have brown leather.
+Now, by default they have brown leather.
 I also have variants with a gray/greenish colored leather.
 They are supercool, too, just not as brown -- the brown shows thru in a burnished way.
-And they are in 75% condition!
-(Plus I have a few dozen of them.)
-If you want a nicer bag, just ask for a gray/green one!
+And they are in somewhat better condition!
+(Plus I have a dozen of them.)
+So, if you want a nicer bag, just ask for a gray/green one!
 (Sample pic below shows a less typical solid gray/green item with less brown showing thru.
 The ones I have have more brown in the faded mix.
 In use, the gray/greens become browner.)

 Click on the PayPal button to the left under the picture and order away!
 Available with extra options like the very popular snug-mount stick (to optimize saddlebag mode), and top-straps.
 Read on, there's so much more!
 (Hmm, this is such a long product description, but what can I leave out?)